nir0s/backtrace/README.md

 backtrace manipulates Python tracebacks to make them more readable.
 It provides different configuration options for coloring and formatting.

-backtrace also allows to choose the formatting for each part of the traceback; show the traceback entries in reversed order, and more..
+backtrace also allows to choose the formatting of each part of the traceback; show the traceback entries in reversed order, and more..

 Example:

 ![Trump?
 REALLY?!
 What a nation of idiots!](https://github.com/nir0s/backtrace/raw/master/img/main.png)

-NOTE: Windows support coming soon!
-(Ordering will probably work on Windows.
-Coloring probably won't.)
+NOTE: Didn't test this on Windows yet.
+Should work.. but don't know how well.

 ## Alternatives